Culinary Arts FAQs

 Is your school/program accredited?

-The current tuition for the Dorsey Schools Culinary Arts program can be accessed by clicking here.
+The current tuition and fees for the Dorsey Schools Culinary Arts program can be accessed by clicking here.

 What is included in my tuition?